KasperJanssens-TomTom/local_initial_load/README.md

 # Caveat
 This script is mainly intended to run on Linux.
 MacOs should be possible too, but not all tools on mac os are gnu tools so no guarantees that the options are the same.
 In fact, guarantees that with the default mac toolchain it won't work.
+Also, vpn will be necessary for both scripts/goals because the code that needs to be cloned is in bitbucket.

 ## Goals
 * Have an empty coredb docker build from master
 * Have a coredb docker with an initial load performed

 ### Create an empty coredb
 There is a script in the repository that will create and empty coredb and tag it.
-The script is called build_empty_layer.sh.
+The script is called [build_empty_layer.sh](./build_empty_layer.sh).

+It can be invoked with the magical incantation `./build_empty_layer.sh --usergroup=janssenk:janssenk --version=42` ( do fill out your own user and group).
+The latter is necessary for chowning the data folder created by the postgres docker.

 * It will first build a docker that can compile the coredb code.
 This part is inside the directory [coredbCodeDocker](./baseCoredbDocker/coredbCodeDocker).
   * To achieve this it will load up config for a tomcat inside that docker and settings to be able to clone the coredb repository